Bridges, William with Bridges, Susan. Chapter 2: “A Test Case” in Managing Transitions: Making the Most of Change. 1991, 2003, 2019, 2017.

-Chapter 1 was fairly theoretical.
+Chapter 1 of Managing Transitions: Making the Most of Change was fairly theoretical.
 Unless you understand the basic transition model, you won’t be able to use it.
 But only in actual situations can you use it, so let’s look at a situation that I encountered in a software company.
 I was brought in because the service manager wanted to make some changes, and his staff was telling him it wasn’t going to be as easy as he thought.

 He told me that he didn’t see why that should be so.
 The change made perfect sense, and it was also necessary for the firm’s continued leadership in the field of business software for banks.
 “Besides,” he said, “no one’s going to lose a job or anything like that.”